 By Michael Roberts

 Godard polarises like few other filmmakers, alternately maddening and engaging, sometimes within the same frame, he is not to all tastes.
-Personally I looked at 'Breathless' early in my viewing life (mid-20's) and found it tedious, couldn't understand the fuss.
-I re-visited after I'd discovered Truffaut and Malle, and soon was hooked on Godard's skewered take on the world.
+Personally I looked at Breathless early in my viewing life (mid-20's) and found it tedious, couldn't understand the fuss.
+I re-visited after I'd discovered Truffaut and Malle, and thought, "what was I thinking" - I was hooked on Godard's skewered take on the world.

 Godard's golden period from '60 to '68 continues to amaze and entertain.